 At that time, the aggregator business model for ambulance services was being explored by the likes of Uber and Ola.
-We knew the overall logic of how this could work, as well was how to play the market, and so did our investors.
+We knew the overall logic of how this could work, as well as how to play the market, and so did our investors.
 Market awareness was very important for us to build the right solution and for investors to believe that this could work.

 In short, market timing is very important, but it is hard to optimize for it.
-Personal timing, is also key, so you shouldn’t wait until it is too late.
+Personal timing is also key, so you shouldn't wait until it is too late.

 Now is the best time to be an entrepreneur for a few reasons.

-The work force has been educated on-the-job by working in startups and large tech companies.
+The workforce has been educated on-the-job by working in startups and large tech companies.
 Through this, they have developed the skills needed to start building a business.
 As a result, we now have a large talent pool of highly skilled workers and extremely smart people capable of becoming entrepreneurs.

 Lastly, technology has come to a point where it's super easy to: generate new ideas, completely rethink a market segment, build something rapidly and efficiently ship it to market.
 All these play a major role in entrepreneurship today.